GLOBAL MARKETS-Dollar shakes off suspected Japan intervention; stocks brace for earnings | Business

 Investors will get a look at U.S. GDP on Thursday and core inflation measures a day later.
 The economy is forecast to have grown an annualised 2.1% in the third quarter.
 Sentiment will also be tested by some major earnings with Apple, Microsoft, Google-parent Alphabet and Amazon all reporting.

 The European Central Bank meets this week and is widely expected to raise rates by 75 bps.
-The euro fell 0.4% to $0.9824, having briefly been as high as $0.9899 early in the session.
+The euro last traded at $0.98855, having briefly been as high as $0.9899 early in the session.

 The Bank of Canada is also expected to tighten by 75 bps at its meeting this week.
-The possibility of a slowdown in U.S. rate increases helped bonds pare some of their recent heavy losses, with U.S. 10-year Treasury yields easing to 4.16% compared to a 15-year peak of 4.337% on Friday.
+The possibility of a slowdown in U.S. rate increases helped bonds pare some of their recent heavy losses.
+U.S. 10-year Treasury yields traded at 4.2656% compared to a 15-year peak of 4.337% on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)